julian-8897/julian-8897/README.md

 - 👋 Hi, I’m @julian-8897
 - 👀 I'm currently a PhD student at the University of Surrey.
 My current research project involves the use of N-body simulations of galaxy mergers and machine learning techniques to calculate the amplitude of the stochastic gravitational wave background as a function of black hole mass and galactic properties.
-- 🌱 Some of my other interests (but not exhaustive) include: Unsupervised learning, self-supervised learning, Physics-Informed Neural Networks
+- 🌱 Some of my other interests (but not exhaustive) include: Bayesian deep learning, Neural ODEs, Physics-Informed Neural Networks and LLMs.
 - 📫 How to reach me: julianchan8897@gmail.com

 <!---